July reporting reminder (2022)

 - Authorized committees of presidential candidates must file a report by July 15, if they are quarterly filers (the report covers financial activity from April 1 through June 30), or by July 20, if they are monthly filers (the report covers activity for the month of June);

 - National party committees and other political committees following a monthly filing schedule must file a monthly report by July 20.
-This includes state, district and local party committees that engage in reportable “Federal Election Activity” (see the “State, district and local party committees” section).
+This includes state, district and local party committees that engage in reportable “federal election activity” (see the "State, district and local party committees” section below).
 The report covers activity for the month of June; and

-Quarterly filers that participate in special elections – including PACs and party committees filing semiannually – may need to file pre- and post-election reports that are not accounted for above.
+Quarterly filers that participate in primary elections or special elections may need to file pre- and post-election reports that are not accounted for above.
 Remember, reporting periods always begin the day after the closing date of the last report filed.